 Pastor Tim came to Saint Paul's during a sabbatical in January of 2016.
-He began serving as our Licensed Minister in January of 2017 and was formally installed in June of 2017 and is on track for full ordination in 2019.
+He began serving as our Licensed Minister in January of 2017 and was formally installed in June of 2017.
+Pastor Tim was fully ordained in 2019.

 Saint Paul’s is a member of the Penn Central Conference (pccucc.org) and the Central Association.